sidmcfarland/idle-snitch/README.md

 - **Outside Business Hours:** User is outside configured business hours (`icon-outside.ico`)
 - **Disabled:** App is manually disabled or not monitoring (`icon-disabled.ico`)

-The tray icon will update automatically based on your status.
+The tray icon updates automatically based on your status.
 All icon assets are located in the `assets/` folder.

 ## Tray Icon State Switching